mp3il/bluesnap-ios/README.md

 See the [Reference](#showcheckoutscreen) section below for more information on `showCheckoutScreen`.

 ### Defining sdkRequest
-`sdkRequest` (an instance of `BSSdkRequest`) allows you to initialize your checkout settings, such as price details, required user fields, and user data you've already collected.
+`sdkRequest` (an instance of `BSSdkRequest`) holds your checkout settings, such as price details, required user fields, and user data you've already collected, as well as holds your callback functions to complete the purchase and to update tax rates.

 ```swift
 fileprivate var sdkRequest: BSSdkRequest! = BSSdkRequest(...)